Conjunctivitis (Pink Eye) in Older Adults

 - Antibiotic eye drops, ointment, or pills are frequently prescribed for bacterial conjunctivitis.

 - Antihistamine eye drops and pills may help allergic conjunctivitis.

 - In severe cases of allergic conjunctivitis, a doctor may prescribe corticosteroid eye drops.

 - Avoiding further exposure to allergens or irritants will help to relieve allergic or irritant conjunctivitis.

 - Cool compresses applied several times a day may soothe the eyes and reduce redness and swelling in any type of conjunctivitis.
 (Use a clean washcloth to make each compress.)

 Decongestant eye drops, also known as whitening eye drops, are available in stores.
 These drops reduce the bloodshot appearance of eyes by shrinking the blood vessels in the cornea.
-However, if they're used too often they may cause rebound hyperemia, a condition in which the redness in the eyes is increased instead of decreased.
+If they're used too often, however, they may cause rebound hyperemia.
+This is a condition in which the redness in the eyes is increased instead of decreased.